 WHAT IS LIPOSUCTION?

-The surgery removes the fat through a long tube known as a cannula, which is inserted into an incision in the skin to access fat.
+The surgery removes the unwanted fat, through a long tube known as a cannula, which is inserted into an incision in the skin to access fat.
 Liposuction is capable of removing significant quantities of fat at once.

-While this can have amazing results across the torso and upper legs, it cannot deal with major obesity and is not a substitute for a healthy weight loss program.
+While this can have amazing results and reduce swelling across the torso and upper legs, it cannot deal with major obesity and is not a substitute for a healthy weight loss program.

 The tummy tuck is also known as abdominoplasty.
 It is also an invasive surgical procedure.
 Specifically, according to the American Society of Plastic Surgeons, it “removes excess fat and skin and restores weakened muscles to create a smoother, firmer abdominal profile.”